TobeTek/gdrive-chronos/README.md

 # GDrive Chronos

-Monitor Google Drive Folder for file changes and invoke a webhook
+A GitHub Action (un-official) to Monitor a Google Drive Folder for changes/modifications and invoke a webhook with changed files and their properties.

 # Getting Started

 ## Create a Service Account

 - Follow this guide on how to create a Service Account: https://www.labnol.org/google-api-service-account-220404

 - Share the Google Drive folder with the Service Account email address